 Give every child the chance to become an inventor!
 Want to discover 21st century skills with the young people in your life?
 Waag has developed the Fabschoolino, a mini-computer you can solder together and program yourself, specifically for young creators.
 The Fabschoolino is an affordable, do-it-yourself package available for schools, makers, maker spaces, and handy parents.
 Let Fabschoolino lead you and the kids in your life on a step-by-step, creative and technical adventure.

 Because who doesn't want to make their own inventions?
 The Fabschoolino is an Arduino-based microcontroller.
 In our DIY kit, you'll find everything you need get started with your own creative electronics project.
 At fabschoolino.waag.org, you can download different sets of instructions to guide you step-by-step in building and programming processes.
 Test the waters with our TV-B-Gone instructions, and program the Fabschoolino to turn off any TV with a click of a button.
 Or design a door alarm so no one can walk into your room unannounced.

 The Fabschoolino is for makers, creators, and discoverers from 9 to 100 years old.
-Buy it for € 20, - (excl. shipping) from our web shop.
+Buy it for € 20.

 The Fabschoolino was developed in the Waag FabLab by the creators Henk Buursen, Emma Pareschi, Cecilia Raspanti, Anne Vlaanderen, Marc Kunst, Robin van Westen, and the FabSchool students.
 The Fabschoolino was inspired by the Diavolino from Evil Mad Scientist.